D3Engineering/aditof_sdk/sdcard-images-utils/dragonboard410c/utils/README.md

 --sdcard_name
 	Specify the name of the sdcard device that the image will be DD'ed onto Example : sudo /bin/dd if=dragonboard410c_lastest_<sha of HEAD commit from \"branch\"> of=/dev/sdcard_name bs=4M status=progress
+-c|--cleanup
+	Disable the clean up of the working directory at the end of the script -s|--short
+	Run the shortened version of the script

 ```
 #### Troubleshooting